Bad Breath Treatment in London

 There are a number of reasons why you may be suffering from bad breath, and it’s nothing to be embarrassed about.
 In fact, almost everyone will struggle with bad breath at some point in their lifetime, the key is to know what sorts of things cause it so you can be better equipped to find the best halitosis treatment in the UK.

-Some of the most common causes of bad breath include:
+Some of the most common causes of bad breath or halitosis, include:

 • Periodontal disease

-• Poor oral hygiene leads to a build-up of bacteria
+• Poor oral hygiene, which can lead to a build-up of bacteria

-• Eating specific foods that are strong, such as onion and garlic
+• Eating specific foods that smell strongly, including onions and garlic

-• Drinking beverages which can leave behind a smell like coffee
+• Drinking beverages which can leave behind a smell, such as coffee

 • Some medications can cause bad breath